isomerpages/mlaw-corp/news/press-releases/_posts/2018-08-30-law-ministry-accepts-recommendations-to-strengthen-professional-training-of-lawyers.md

 2. MinLaw will work with stakeholders, including the Law Society of Singapore and the Singapore Institute of Legal Education, on the implementation of the recommendations.
 The three key recommendations will be implemented from the 2023 session of Part B of the Singapore Bar Examinations onwards, to give the industry time to adjust.
 The majority of students currently in law school will not be affected by these changes.

 3. The Committee for the Professional Training of Lawyers was set up by the Honourable the Chief Justice Sundaresh Menon in August 2016 to conduct a root-and-branch review of the professional training regime and to make recommendations on how it might be modified to raise the quality and consistency of training standards across law practices.
-The Committee was chaired by Justice Quentin Loh and comprised 14 other members including representatives from the Supreme Court, the Attorney-General’s Chambers, MinLaw, the Law Society of Singapore, the Singapore Corporate Counsel Association and various Singapore law practices (see composition in [Annex A, (PDF, 0.2MB)](/files/news/press-releases/2018/08/Annex A - Composition of the Committee for the Professional Training of Lawyers.pdf)).
+The Committee was chaired by Justice Quentin Loh and comprised 14 other members including representatives from the Supreme Court, the Attorney-General’s Chambers, MinLaw, the Law Society of Singapore, the Singapore Corporate Counsel Association and various Singapore law practices (see composition in [Annex A, (0.2MB)](/files/news/press-releases/2018/08/Annex A - Composition of the Committee for the Professional Training of Lawyers.pdf)).
 Following the completion of the Committee’s work, its report was submitted for MinLaw’s consideration earlier this year.

 **Uncoupling admission to the Bar from the practice training contract**